All About Michelle Wolf’s Divisive Joke About Sarah Huckabee Sanders’ Eye Shadow

 Wolf’s joke last night, though, was not sexist.
 The lies that Sanders spews on a regular basis have consequences, and the fact that a comedian forced Sanders to face her actions in a room full of powerful people was, objectively, good.

-And I bet Sanders’s make-up artist liked the bit.
+And I bet Sanders’s makeup artist liked the bit.